 * presentation (including Q&A) (35%)

 * scientific essay (50%)

-The literature list, including mandatory and optional reading material, and lecture slides will be made available on the website of the course.
+The literature list, including mandatory and optional reading material, and lecture slides will be made available on Blackboard.

 Important: because of the format of the course, there is a strict limit on the number of participants: at most 20 students can participate in this course.
 Register by 1) signing up in uSis and 2) sending an e-mail to the lecturer in which you confirm your participation.

 There is limited space for students who are not enrolled in the MSc programme of Computer Science or one of the Data Science programmes.
 Please contact the programme coordinator/study adviser if you are an external student.

 |Computer Science: Computer Science and Advanced Data Analytics||Master||1|